jaw039/CulinaryInsights/README.md

 ---
 ## Topic and Introduction
 The dataset comprises detailed information from food.com, focusing on recipes submitted since 2008.
-This timeframe provides us with the most relevant and contemporary eating trends that reflect current nutritional awareness and preferences. **Our main goal of this project is to detrmine which recipes are healthy based on the nutritional facts** This goal is significant because understanding the nutritional value of meals can help individuals make informed choices about their diets, supporting their fitness and health goals.
+This timeframe provides us with the most relevant and contemporary eating trends that reflect current nutritional awareness and preferences. **Our main goal of this project is to determine which recipes are healthy based on the nutritional facts** This goal is significant because understanding the nutritional value of meals can help individuals make informed choices about their diets, supporting their fitness and health goals.
 By analyzing the nutritional content, we can identify recipes that align with dietary guidelines and promote overall health.

 ### Introduction to the Datasets in this Study
 Recipes Dataset: The first data set we are using contains the information of 83,782 recipes from 2008 to 2018 on food.com, with the following relevant columns: